joecanas/dataloader/README.md

 ## Detailed problem definition

-Drops of data files and specification files need to be loaded these files into a database.
+Drops of data files and specification files need to be loaded and merged to push data into a database.

-## Problem specifications

 Data files will be dropped in the folder "data/" relative to your application and specification files will be dropped in the folder "specs/" relative to